Onaga08/Onaga08/README.md

 # Pradyumn
 About me
 # 💫 About Me:
-I'm Currently Working on Data Analytics. <br>You can talk to me about Image Processing, Data Analytics
+I'm Currently Working on Data Analytics and Visualization. <br>I have keen interests in Research in Bioinformatics.
+I have worked in Front-end, Data Analytics and Visualization, Image Processing and Software Development.

 ## 🌐 Socials: